visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_Cinema.rst

 Next, the simulation must call ``VisItSaveCinema`` to make Libsim generate and add the appropriate images to the Cinema database, taking into account the type of camera being used.
-The ``VisItSaveCinema`` function can be called repeatedly to add new time states to the Cinema database.
+The ``VisItSaveCinema`` function can be called repeatedly to add new time-states to the Cinema database.
 It is the simulation's responsibility to make Libsim calls that set up VisIt plots or restore a session so there are plots when ``VisItSaveCinema`` is called.
 Finally, the simulation must call ``VisItEndCinema`` to close out the Cinema database context and free associated